What Can You Do with a Business Management Degree? Understanding Your Options

 What can you do with a bachelor's degree in business management?

-The career opportunities are significantly higher for those with a bachelor’s degree.
-While a bachelor’s degree is traditionally a four-year investment, there are options available to earn your Bachelor’s at an accelerated pace.3
+The career opportunities may be higher for those with a business management bachelor's degree.
+While a bachelor's degree is traditionally a four-year investment, there are options available to earn your Bachelor's degree at an accelerated pace.2

-Since job opportunity and salaries tend to be higher with a bachelor’s degree, this option is a great choice if you can invest the time in the education upfront.
-Our job analysis of the same time frame found more than 1.3 million job postings that called for a Business Management bachelor’s degree.4 Learn more about the five most common jobs for professionals with this credential.
+Since job opportunity and salaries tend to be higher with a business management bachelor's degree, this option is a great choice if you can invest the time in your education upfront.